microsoft/PowerPlatformConnectors/certified-connectors/SkyPointCloud/readme.md

 # Actions

-* `Get Entities`: Gets all entities of selected instance
+* `Get Entities`: Gets all entities of the selected instance
-* `Get items from an entity`: Gets all items of specified entity
+* `Get items from an entity`: Gets all items of a specified entity
 * `Get Item`: Gets specified item of an entity

 # Triggers